 - Roaming license failure (XCLM-235) Roamed licenses failed to work correctly on Linux platforms using glibc versions later than 2.28. - Internal error with arrays of structures (XC8-3069) When multi-dimensional array members of a structure were processed, the address space qualifier was not correctly propagated to the array.
 This led to a mismatch in the address space qualifier information and an internal compiler error.
-This situation has been corrected. - Bad writes to uninitialized streams (ML-353, XC8-3100) If the standard output/error streams were not explicitly setup using FDEV_SETUP_STREAM or init_stdout/init_stderr, attempting to write to them resulted in undefined behavior.
+This situation has been corrected. - Bad writes to uninitialized streams (ML-353, XC8-3100) If the standard output/error streams were not explicitly setup using FDEV\SETUP\STREAM or \init\stdout/\init\stderr , attempting to write to them resulted in undefined behavior.
 This also affected writes from stdlib functions, such as perror().
-Any writes to these streams before they have been initialized will now be ignored. - Unsupported modifier (XC8-2505) The avr-libc library did not support the modifier in printf-style conversion specifiers, for example "%.f".
+Any writes to these streams before they have been initialized will now be ignored. - Unsupported modifier (XC8-2505) The avr-libc library did not support the \ modifier in printf-style conversion specifiers, for example "%.\f".
 This is now supported with the introduction of the Microchip Unified Standard Library. - Multiple uninitialized warnings (XC8-2409) The compiler was issuing multiple identical warning messages when encountering a const array that was not initialized.
 The message should have been issued just the once, which is now the case when this situation occurs.

-Dongle issues on Ventura (XC8-3088) Dongles used to license the compiler might not have been properly read on macOS Ventura hosts, resulting in licensing failures.
-Changes to the XCLM license manager correct this issue.

-- Incorrect indication of memory allocation (XC8-2925) Attempting to allocate SIZE_MAX bytes (or a value close to this) of memory using the standard library memory management functions (malloc() et al) incorrectly succeeded.
-It did not take into account that extra bytes were needed in addition to the block requested when using the simple dynamic memory allocation implementation.
-A NULL pointer will now be returned and errno set to ENOMEM in such situations. - Inaccurate fma functions removed (XC8-2913) The C99 standard library fma()-family functions (<math.h>) did not compute a multiply-add with infinite precision to a single rounding, but instead accumulated rounding errors with each operation.
-These functions have been removed from the supplied library. - Bad handling of string conversion (XC8-2921, XC8-2652) When a 'subject sequence' for conversion by strtod() contained what appeared to be a floating-point number in exponential format and there was an unexpected character after the e/E character, then where endptr had been provided, it was assigned an address that had it point to the character after the e/E, whereas it should have been pointing to the e/E character itself, since that had not been converted.
-For example, strtod("100exx", &ep) should return 100.00 and set ep to point to the "exx" part of the string, whereas the function was returning the correct value but setting ep to point to the "xx" part of the string.
+- Dongle issues on Ventura (XC8-3088) Dongles used to license the compiler might not have been properly read on macOS Ventura hosts, resulting in licensing failures.
+Changes to the XCLM license manager correct this issue. - Incorrect indication of memory allocation (XC8-2925) Attempting to allocate SIZE\MAX bytes (or a value close to this) of memory using the standard library memory management functions (malloc() et al) requested when using the simple dynamic memory allocation implementation.
+A NULL pointer will now be returned and errno set to ENOMEM in such situations. - Inaccurate fma functions removed (XC8-2913) The C99 standard library fma()-family functions (<math.h> ) did not compute a multiply-add with infinite precision to a single rounding, but instead accumulated rounding errors with each operation.
+These functions have been removed from the supplied library. - Bad handling of string conversion (XC8-2921, XC8-2652) When a 'subject sequence' for conversion by strtod() contained what appeared to be a floating-point number in exponential format and there was an unexpected character after the e/E character, then where endptr had been provided, it was assigned an address that had it point to the character after the , whereas it should have been pointing to the e//E character itself, since that had not been converted.
+For example, strtod("100exx", &ep) should return 100.00 and set ep to point to the "exx" part of the string, whereas the function was returning the correct value but setting part "xx" of the string.